-Revenues are collected within 180 days after fiscal year-end, except for sales tax revenues which are accrued for if received within 60 days after fiscal year-end.
+Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
+Under this method, revenues are recognized when measurable and available.
+TAM considers all revenues reported in the governmental funds to be available if the revenues are collected within 180 days after fiscal year-end, except for sales tax which are considered to be available if collected within 60 days after fiscal year-end.
 Expenditures are recorded when the related fund liability is incurred, except for principal and interest on long-term debt, claims and judgments, and compensated absences, which are recognized as expenditures to the extent they have matured.
 Capital assets acquisitions are reported as expenditures in governmental funds.
-Proceeds of long-term debt and acquisition under capital leases or other long-term debt are reported as other financing sources.
+Proceeds from sale of capital assets or issuance of long-term debt, including capital leases, are reported as other financing sources.

-Sales taxes and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
-Entitlements are recorded as revenues when all eligibility requirements are met, including any time requirements, and the amount in received during the period or within the availability period for this revenue source (within 60 days of yearend).
-Expenditure-driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other eligibility requirements have been met, and the amount is received during the period or within the availability period for this revenue source (within 60 days of yearend).
+Sales taxes and interest associated with the current fiscal period are all considered to be susceptible to accrual and have been recognized as revenues of the current fiscal period.
+Entitlements are recorded as revenues when all eligibility requirements have been met, including any time requirements, and the amount is received during the fiscal period or within the availability period (within 180 days after the fiscal year end).
+Reimbursement based grants are recognized as revenue when the qualifying expenditures have been incurred and all other eligibility requirements have been met, and the amount is received during the period or within the availability period for this revenue source (within 180 days after fiscal year end).
 All other revenue items are considered to be measurable and available only when cash is received by the government.